 Discussion (929 words)

-Here we have built on previous modeling and simulation analyses to demonstrate that systematic testing strategies with fast turnaround that align testing schedules with working schedules prevent more transmission events than random testing strategies or those with a delay between testing and isolation.
+This study builds on previous modeling and simulation analyses to demonstrate that systematic testing strategies with limited delays between test administration and isolation of infectious individuals can limit SARS-CoV2 transmission.
+Building on this, testing schedules that are aligned with working schedules are found to prevent more transmission events than random testing strategies or those with a delay between testing and isolation.
 A major benefit of such strategies is that they do not require higher testing frequency, only a change in timing of when testing occurs.
-As such, we believe that there is substantial value in implementing systematic rapid testing at the beginning of the work week for staff working in facilities at higher risk for SARS-CoV-2 transmission such as carceral facilities, skilled nursing facilities, and homeless shelters.
+As such, there may be substantial value in implementing systematic rapid testing at the beginning of the work week for staff working in facilities at high risk for SARS-CoV-2 transmission such as carceral facilities, skilled nursing facilities, and homeless shelters.

 For SARS-CoV-2, pre- and asymptomatic transmission make systematic testing a key component of prevention strategies.
 Preventing delays between testing and the test result is also found to be an essential component to any testing strategy (18).
-Confirmatory NAAT testing may also be necessary in scenarios where less sensitive rapid antigen tests with quicker turnaround time are used as an initial screen.
+Confirmatory nucleic acid amplification testing (NAAT) may be necessary in scenarios where less sensitive rapid antigen tests with quicker turnaround time are used as an initial screen.
 Additionally, increasing the frequency of testing may be necessary in settings with high community prevalence or the opportunity for rapid spread of the virus within a facility (e.g. highly transmissible variants, low vaccination rates, inadequate mitigation practices).
 Lower thresholds than one expected infection event per ten days may also be necessary to prevent outbreaks in carceral facilities and other congregate settings.
 A prior analysis of publicly available CDCR case data estimated 46% of 118 introductions into resident populations from April 2020 to March 2021 across 35 facilities resulted in outbreaks of greater than 10 resident cases (31), though this estimate includes data from early in the pandemic when there were more fully susceptible individuals, fewer protocols to reduce transmission, limited testing resources, and lower vaccination coverage.

-We also present the incremental test effectiveness ratio (ITER) as a per-test measure of effectiveness for systematic testing across a range of frequencies and transmission scenarios.
+This study also utilized the ITER as a per-test measure of effectiveness for systematic testing across a range of frequencies and transmission scenarios.
 In resource-constrained environments in which tests are difficult to acquire (e.g., limited supply/funds), the ITER and its relationship to test positivity may be used to guide decisions on test frequency.
 The ITER may also be useful in situations where further data on the cost per COVID-19 case and cost per test conducted are available.
 In this case, the product of the ITER and the cost per test conducted provides the cost per case avoided due to the testing program.
-Any testing program that results in a lower cost per case avoided than cost per COVID-19 case would be deemed cost effective.
+For facility management, any testing program that results in a lower cost per case avoided than cost per COVID-19 case would likely be deemed cost effective.